 Showing 1-24 of 44 items found in Events

 Geneseo’s fastest growing event gets even better.
-Join Gen-Air for a fly-in luncheon on Thursday, Cruise the Hennepin Canal by golf carts on Friday.
-Visit downtown on Saturday as the streets fill up with vintage cars from all eras, train engines, model trains, airplanes, food and festivities.
+Visit downtown on Saturday as the streets fill up with over 300 vintage cars from all eras, train engines, model trains, airplanes, food and festivities.

 We invite you to spend the day in an enchanting village.
 The park is the center of this small town and will be filled with story telling and music.
+What is a Chautauqua anyway?
+President Teddy Roosevelt once called the Chautauqua “the most uniquely American thing in America.”
+Pronounced shuh-TAW-kwuh, this traditional form of entertainment is a exploration of American life and liberty.
+Hear the true tales of what shaped us as a nation from the people who lived it.
+Humor and a deeply personal perspective mean that history has never been this much fun!
 Join us for the historical re-enactment, a family oriented event sharing true tales of what makes us uniquely American.

 The world's best drivers come to compete for one of go-karting's largest cash purses with payouts through ninth place.
 Last year attracted more than 30,000 spectators to the two days of racing.
 Festival week includes nightly outdoor concerts, driver's parade, fan autograph session and special Sunday post-race awards ceremony.
 There are also food and merchandise booths, kid's activities and other race-related activities.
 Free admission.